mharis05/mobiquityTestApp/README.md

 - URL for the application is configured inside "BaseTest.java"
 - ExtentReport for the test suite generates at target/testReport.html

 # Browser Support:

 Test Suite runs confugurably on Firefox, Chrome and Chrome Headless.
 This setting can be configured inside BaseTest.initializeWebDriver().
+Available options: "headless", "chrome", "firefox"

 This project has been tested on:
 - Chrome version Version 65.0 (chromeDriver version 2.36)
 - FireFox version 56.0 (geckoDriver version 16.1)